erikajoh/disneycity/README.md

 ###Issues/problems
 + Currently we only have one restaurant (#14 in the city map) that has near complete job functionality - more specifically, they can enter, stay, and get paid, and if all necessary workers are there, they should be able to run the restaurant as normal.
 The problem currently is that the PersonAgent is released, but their spawned WaiterAgent role is not released when they leave (an issue that we are confident that we can resolve quickly after this due date).
 Over time we can not only make this restaurant fully functional but finish implementing the same feature in the others.

-###Bank
-+ Since the PersonAgent isn't making a salary they will eventually be banned from making loans from the bank (because they can't be paid back).
-The person will then eventually run out of money.
-This was done on purpose and should never be an issue for v2 when the PersonAgent has a job
-+ The bank was also designed to take orders from restaurants (from the Cashier or HostAgent's linked PersonAgent) but we ran into small issues with it from the bank's end since Cashier and HostAgent's aren't full PersonAgents yet.
-Due to this, we had to postpone this feature to v2
-+ Bank is not fully integrated and its design does not work with any Restaurants

 ####Transportation
 + A* may cause agents to get caught in the awkward sidewalk dance of going back and forth without passing each other.